manan19/example-farcaster-app/README.md

     ```bash
     open .env
     ```
+    > 🔔 Note:
+        - If you need a NEYNAR_API_KEY, sign up on [https://neynar.com](https://neynar.com)

-    > 🔔 Note: Visit [https://lookup.fid.dev/?fname=YOUR_APP_FNAME](https://lookup.fid.dev/?fname=YOUR_APP_FNAME) for faster lookup of your APP_FID if needed.
+        - Visit [https://lookup.fid.dev/?fname=YOUR_APP_FNAME](https://lookup.fid.dev/?fname=YOUR_APP_FNAME) for faster lookup of your APP_FID if needed.
+        - Make sure the APP_MNEMONIC value has single quotes

 4. **Start the App**:
-    To start the Farcaster app in development mode, run:
+    To start the Sample Farcaster app in development mode, run:
     ```bash
     yarn start
     ```